costerton-biofilm-center/WoundClassification2021/README.md

 [annotation file](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/405/GCF_000001405.26_GRCh38/GRCh38_major_release_seqs_for_alignment_pipelines/)
 from NCBI (GCA_000001405.15_GRCh38_full_analysis_set.refseq_annotation.gff).
 Place it into `./data/annotation_gff/`.
 2. Open an R or R studio session and set the working directory as the repository folder.
-3. Open and run all of FINAL_DataAnalysis.R.
+3. Open and run all of DataAnalysis_v3.R.
 This should run without errors and write output to the folders defined above.
 Some warnings may appear, especially regarding conversion of characters to factors.

     **Warning**: The analysis will overwrite files without asking, if there are already files with the same name as the output files in the output directories.

-4. Rerun the linear classifier script by running the command `python3 ./scripts/ML_linearclassifier_mainCLEAN.py` from the command line while in the main directory (`WoundClassification2021`).
+4. Rerun the linear classifier script by running the command `python3 ./scripts/clean_ML_classifier.py` from the command line while in the main directory (`WoundClassification2021`).
 This will generate the coefficient figures required for Figure 3.